wfroese/wfroese.github.io/_drafts/2019-year-in-review.md

 ## Eleven Winds / Utilismart

-**I officially run a full team now**.
+**I officially run a team now**.
 For the last few years I've been basically a Senior Developer, often running projects with one or two other people.
-I wrote a lot of code and generally took on the hardest tasks, while delegating the easier ones and helping train/mentor some of the less experienced developers.
+I wrote a lot of code and generally took on the hardest projects, while delegating the easier ones and helping train/mentor some of the less experienced developers.

 This February I made the jump to a full-on team lead/manager for Utilismart, a meter data management company, and I now have four developers on my team.
 I still write code, but only 25% of the time, and my primary responsibility now is figuring out what the business needs us to build and making sure my team members can be productive.